ArashPartow/exprtk/readme.txt

 passing  a string  to the  constructor of  the igeneric_function  that represents the required sequence of parameter types.
-When no parameter sequence is provided, it is implied the function can accept a variable number of parameters  comprised of any  of the fundemental  types.
-The following example demonstrates how this can be achieved:
+When no parameter sequence is provided, it is implied the function can accept a variable number of parameters comprised of any of the fundamental types.

+Each fundamental type has an  associated character.
+The following is a listing of said characters and their meanings:

+   (1) T - Scalar
+   (2) V - Vector
+   (3) S - String
+   (4) ? - Any type (Scalar, Vector or String)
+   (5) * - Wildcard operator
+   (6) | - Parameter sequence delimiter

+No other characters other than  the six denoted above may  be included in the parameter sequence  definition.
+If any such  invalid characters do exist, registration of the associated generic function to a  symbol table ('add_function' method) will fail.
+If the parameter sequence  is modified resulting in it becoming  invalid after having been added  to the symbol table but before the compilation step, a compilation  error will be incurred.

+The  following   example  demonstrates   a  simple   generic  function implementation with a user specified parameter sequence:

    template <typename T>
-   struct too : public exprtk::igeneric_function<T>
+   struct moo : public exprtk::igeneric_function<T>
    {
       typedef typename exprtk::igeneric_function<T>::parameter_list_t
                                                      parameter_list_t;

-      too()
+      moo()
       : exprtk::igeneric_function<T>("SVTT")
       {}